General information about Aurora

 Why is self-directed study planned as part of Aurora when it isn't usually an element of your programme?

-There are two main reasons, first we wanted to keep the residential element to a minimum to make it as accessible as possible for women who might have caring responsibilities but still cover the same ground as we would in our residential programmes, and secondly, we wanted to offer the participants an opportunity to focus on the things they were most interested in, so allowing a personal tailoring that just isn’t possible when all the learning is ‘classroom’ based.
+There are two main reasons, first we wanted to ensure the programme is as accessible as possible for women who might have caring responsibilities and secondly, we wanted to offer the participants an opportunity to focus on the things they were most interested in, so allowing a personal tailoring that just isn’t possible when all the learning is ‘classroom’ based.

 How will the action learning set days be managed?

-Guidance will be provided both online and at the Power and Politics face to face day about what a good Action Learning Set (ALS) process looks like.
+Guidance will be provided both online about what a good Action Learning Set (ALS) process looks like.
 We expect them to be self-facilitating in keeping with our policy on our other leadership development programmes.
 However, if an institution has women who are interested and prepared to facilitate (role models, Aurora champion, HR/SD people) then the group can take advantage of the offer if it wishes (with no obligation to do so).

 What if I can't attend my action learning set date?